Skip to main content

 Shared Folders

 A shared folder is a network storage space.
-You can create several shared folders to store different categories of data or provide access to different users or user groups.
-To create a shared folder, please go to TOS Desktop > Control Panel > Access Control > Shared Folder.
+You can create multiple shared folders to store different categories of data, or provide them to different users or user groups for file access.

 Creating a Shared Folder